Wiseguy (TV series): Cancellation

-Wiseguy was cancelled after one additional episode (with Billy Dee Williams as a guest) aired.
+Following the first low-rated episode of the fourth season, CBS halted production on Wiseguy pending an increase in ratings.
+It is unclear whether production ever resumed after this point, since CBS offered no further updates on the status of the show, but following the broadcast of the episode "Witness Protection for the Archangel Lucifer" on December 8, 1990, Wiseguy was cancelled, leaving three produced episodes unbroadcast.

 The program was never the strongest ratings draw, despite the positive feedback from critics.
-The loss of Ken Wahl combined with the move to a traditionally low rated Saturday night spot depleted the ratings further and the series came to its end after 75 episodes.
+Discussing Wiseguy in retrospect, critic Matt Zoller Seitz said that the dense, long-form narrative which drew critical praise also kept the show from drawing a large viewership.
+The loss of Ken Wahl combined with the move to a traditionally low rated Saturday night spot depleted the ratings further.

 Ken Wahl said that the entire fourth season concept was "ridiculous" because it got away from what Wiseguy had been about: Whereas before the show was more character driven, CBS wanted to make the show more of an action-based crime drama and Wahl felt he could not continue in the role if that was where they wanted to go.

 Non-arc episodes

 There were also several stand-alone episodes between the arcs, most of which dealt with the personal lives of the main characters.
 For instance:

 "Aria for Don Aiuppo"

-Mama Carlotta Terranova falls for and marries an old flame, Rudy Aiuppo, whom she had formerly gave up, when he chose a life of crime.
-Aiuppo switches places with his recently reconciled (and dead-ringer) brother, who has returned to Italy, while Aiuppo fades back into the old neighborhood.
+Mama Carlotta Terranova falls for and marries an old flame, Rudy Aiuppo, whom she had formerly given up when he chose a life of crime.
+Aiuppo switches places with his recently reconciled (and dead-ringer) brother, who is deported to Italy, while Aiuppo fades back into the old neighborhood.